Receive your rates notice by email frequently asked questions

 If you have any concerns relating to your billing cycle, phone Council on 07 3403 8888.

 What if there is more than one owner of my property?

-Only one email will be sent to the nominated owner of the property.
+Council will only send one email to the nominated owner of the property.

-If there is more than one owner of the property and more than one owner registers, Council will contact the registered owners and confirm which owner is to receive the rates notice by email.
+If more than one owner registers, Council will contact the registered owners to confirm who will receive the rates notice by email.

-For more information on receiving your rates notice by email you can phone Council on 07 3403 8888.
+For more information on receiving your rates notice by email, phone Council on 07 3403 8888.